 - Next, add the brown sugar substitute, cinnamon, and sugar-free maple syrup to the pan and gently stir.
 Allow the mixture to simmer, stirring frequently until the brown sugar has melted and is well integrated with the butter.

-- If you prefer a thicker topping, or you are having a hard time getting the butter to blend with the sweetener, sprinkle ⅛ - ¼ tsp of xanthan gum over the simmering sauce and stir it in.
+- If you prefer a thicker topping, or you are having a hard time getting the butter to blend with the sweetener, sprinkle ⅛ - ¼ teaspoon of xanthan gum over the simmering sauce and stir it in.
 This will thicken it slightly, as well as help emulsify the butter and sweetener.

 - If desired, you can toss the chopped pecans into the sauce or wait and serve them sprinkled over the top of the pancakes.